Skip to main content

 1. The modification of the community regime for distance sales through the creation of a new category of delivery of goods: intra-community distance sales.
 The new regime involves taxation at destination of intra-Community sales to individuals, except those made by micro-enterprises established in a single Member State that occasionally make intra-Community sales to individuals in other Member States, which will be taxed in the Member State of establishment until reaching the limit of 10,000 euros ( VAT excluded) and in the Member State of consumption once the previous limit has been exceeded, with the possibility of opting for taxation at destination still not exceeded the limit.

-2. The implementation of a special regime similar in nature to the community distance sales regime for sales of goods imported from third countries or territories, which incorporates an exemption on the importation of those goods for which the taxable person takes advantage of the new import regime that is created.
+2. The implementation of a special regime of a similar nature to the Community distance sales regime for the sales of goods imported from third countries or territories, which incorporates an exemption on the importation of those goods for which the taxable person is covered by the new import regime that is created.

 3. The VAT exemption on imports for goods of low value is eliminated.

 4. The involvement of digital platforms in the collection of VAT accrued on certain distance sales of imported goods and sales located within the Community.
-To this end, the necessary modifications are introduced to consider them taxable subjects in certain operations in which they intervene in which they will be considered to receive the goods from the supplier and deliver them to the final consumer.
+To this end, the necessary modifications are introduced to consider them as taxable persons in certain operations in which they intervene, in which it will be considered that they receive the goods from the supplier and deliver them to the final consumer.
 In order to avoid double taxation, the supplier's delivery to the platform will be exempt and will give the right to deduct.

-5. The unification of the limit determining the taxation at destination of intra-community distance sales and of telecommunications, broadcasting or television and provided electronically made or provided by micro-enterprises established in a single member state.
+5. The unification of the ## limit determining the taxation at destination of intra-Community distance sales and telecommunications, radio or television broadcasting services and provided electronically carried out or provided by micro-enterprises established in a single Member State.

-The above modifications are completed with the extension, with effect from July 1, 2021, of the single window regimes, through the replacement of the special regimes applicable to services telecommunications, radio broadcasting or television and those provided electronically, by the following:
+The above modifications are completed with the extension, with effect from 1 July 2021, of the one-stop shop regimes, by replacing the special regimes applicable to telecommunications, broadcasting or television services and those provided electronically, with the following:

 1. The external regime of the Union , applicable to services provided by entrepreneurs or professionals not established in the Community to recipients who do not have the status of entrepreneurs or professionals acting as such.